rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/create-software-packages/ros-support.md

 These are intermediate levels offered between the two extremes that may be more suited in more intermediate cases.
 Each level trades off to balance reliability and performance differently.

 ### Compression
 The user may optionally enable transparent compression.
-The platform relies on “snappy” compression algorithm.
+The platform relies on a *snappy* compression algorithm.
 Compression is not free.
 You usually pay a small penalty, with messages long repeats and sparse data such as laser scans, maps, etc. The benefits of a reduced payload more than compensate for this penalty and let the user send much larger volumes of data over the communication link.

 ### Multi-robot Support
-ROS has several key pain points when working with multi-robot systems that often need error-prone setups involving specific launch sequences, roslaunch/xml files, and remappings. rapyuta.io ships with special support for multi-robot systems and enforces runtime identities to robots automatically wrap and unwrap for the right agent.
+ROS has several key pain points when working with multi-robot systems that often need error-prone setups involving specific launch sequences, roslaunch/XML files, and remappings. rapyuta.io ships with special support for multi-robot systems and enforces runtime identities to robots automatically wrap and unwrap for the right agent.

 {{% notice info %}}
 Learn more about [**dedicated ROS communication support**](/developer-guide/manage-software-cycle/communication-topologies/ros-support/)